 What to consider when looking for blog hosting?

 Choosing the right blog hosting is not an easy task.
-Especially since you have so many options.
+Especially since you have so many good hosting providers.
 However, there are a few factors that matter the most.
 With that in mind, I put together a step-by-step guide that should make things a bit easier for you.

 There’s rarely one type of anything, and that applies to web hosting as well.
 In fact, there are 3 primary types of hosting, and each of them is created for a set of specific needs.